Metal Purlins and the Costs of Steel Buildings 101

 One step ahead of the price?
 Is it possible?

-People make a living out of predicting the trend of the prices of steel, and that’s really difficult, just watching the prices change on a daily basis makes a person's head wan explode!
+People make a living out of predicting the trend of the prices of steel, and that’s really difficult, just watching the prices change on a daily basis makes a person’s head want to explode!
 Every company you contact has to consider the cost of steel for that whole month.
 That’s the only way they can give you an accurate price for your new building.
 Every steel manufacturer knows very well that a rate in one month can change quickly in the next.
 You can never know what the demand for steel will look like in 15 days time.
 Even though this material widely watched and used all over the world, experts always seem to fail at predicting its price fluctuations over a long period of time.
 Many have a hard time predicting the price changes over the next 24 hours!
 When the demand is low, the price falls, and if the market demand is high, the rate of the metal will be high.
 It’s up to you to determine when the time is right to make a move.
 Remember, one-third of your building’s cost is determined by world affairs which affect the price of steel that you need.
 You have to be extra smart.

 Fuel plays a role

 Yeah, you might be wondering how so?
 A fact it is, the cost of fuel plays a big part in determining how much you pay for your steel purlins.
 Fuel is a commodity and it’s essential in the entire transportation process of the steel to the rollforming company to the end user (you).
-Hot roll steel, cold roll steel, galvanized steel, it's all heavy!
+Hot roll steel, cold roll steel, galvanized steel, it’s all heavy!
 Fortunately, fuel prices don’t change like steel prices, but they can move around from time to time.
-So fuel prices tend to be stable, it's the transportation that spikes up the costs.
-Keep in mind when looking for a wall stud supplier, be smart to look into where your manufacturer is, how far your steel has to travel to get to your job site.
+So fuel prices tend to be stable, it’s the transportation that spikes up the costs.
+Keep in mind when looking for a wall stud supplier, be smart and look into where your manufacturer is, and how far your steel has to travel to get to your job site.
 The closer the manufacturer is to you, the less fuel costs.

 You need trained workers to make things happen at your site.
 Of course, the availability of labor varies from area to an area.
 Regions where there is a higher demand, have workers that expect to be paid heftier wages.
 If you want to secure the best workers, you have to pay the higher rate and it’s worth it in the end.
 On the other hand, remote parts of the country have lower demands, and the landscape is different there.
 You may be forced to bring in laborers from other parts of the country if there’s no one available near your site.
 You might have to deal with incompetent workers.
 This all contributes to the final cost of your building.
 Some workers want living accommodations, and some require a premium for traveling.
 If you can work out good terms, you can save your budget.
 If not, put some cash aside for those rainy days.
 Good labor doesn’t come cheap.
 You don’t want inexperienced and careless workers on your site.